clinsky/CS421_Project/README.md

 insert into foo values\
 (20 2.2 "hi"),\
-(21 12.2 "hi");\
+(21 12.2 "hi");

 Where records are seperated by commas, attributes are not seperated by commas, and the semi-colon appears on the same line as the last record.
 ### Submission Problems
-All phase1 and phase1 features are implemented except we have a bug that prevents from handling single attribute tables.
+All phase 1 and phase 2 features are implemented except we have a bug that prevents from handling single attribute tables.